 If the rental happens to be on the same property as the primary residence, then the different options available to the owner would be the subject of a conversation with the insurance company.
 Know that the coverage needed should match your particular situation.

 Various online services create a personalized lease for the state where the rental is located.
 Clear statements of who is responsible for different duties, such as keeping the yard to ensure equipment maintenance, are essential things to include in a contract.

-These forms also have a clause that can be used where renters are expected to get renter insurance, which is a wise move because the homeowners or landlord insurance will not cover the tenant’s personal belongings.
+These forms also have a clause that can be used where renters are expected to get renter insurance, which is a wise move because the homeowner's or landlord's insurance will not cover the tenant's personal belongings.

 10. Realistic rents

 The 10th thing to consider on our list of "how to be a landlord" is setting realistic rents that will attract renters.